 If it is deemed medically necessary that you get dental sedation during your dental treatment, then your insurance plan can elect to cover the cost.
 Although, some dental insurance companies will not cover dental sedation.
 Contact your specific provider for details.

 Which dental sedation option is best for me?

 There is not much that will prevent a patient from being eligible for either sedation option mentioned above.
 It will depend on your preference and unique situation.
 Nitrous oxide is the most popular option.

 What does dental sedation feel like?

 When you are under dental sedation, you will feel relaxed, calm, and even happy.
 You may become drowsy and feel like you are about to fall asleep, but you will not be put to sleep.
-You may have temporary memory loss of the procedure when you recover from sedation.
+You may have temporary memory loss of the procedure when you recover from the sedation.

 Schedule a Worry-free Dental Exam

 Your oral health does not have to suffer.
 Dr. David Rever is an understanding, friendly dentist with years of experience.
-He can treat your dental issues in a timely manner and with a gentile hand.
+He can treat your dental issues in a timely manner and with a gentle hand.
 Give us a call today for more support, and to request a dental sedation option for your next dental treatment at Advanced Total Dental Care in Silver Spring MD.